-In general, this multi-tool from Gerber is specifically built for both men and women who are part of the armed forces in America.
+In general, this multi-tool from Gerber is specifically built for both men and women who are part of the US armed forces.

 Aside from the armed forces, this is also a handy and interesting tool for anyone who needs a multi-tool in their arsenal.

-Overall, the Gerber MP600 Pro Scout can be considered as a fairly useful and functional multi-tool that you can use even around the house.
+Overall, the Gerber MP600 Pro Scout can be considered a useful and functional multi-tool that you can use even around the house.

-It is well-made and has a durable structure and plenty of interesting and nice features and components.
-It looks sharp and is pretty loaded with all the useful tools.
-The multi-tool looks great, too.
+It is well-made and has a durable structure and plenty of well thought-out features and components.
+It looks sharp and is pretty loaded with useful tools.